xiedongmingming/unilm/layoutlmv3/README.md

 # layoutlmv3 (document foundation model)

-self-supervised pre-training techniques have achieved remarkable progress in document aI. most multimodal pre-trained models use a masked language modeling objective to learn bidirectional representations on the text modality, but they differ in pre-training objectives for the image modality. this discrepancy adds difficulty to multimodal representation learning. in this paper, we propose **layoutlmv3** to pre-train multimodal transformers for document ai with unified text and image masking. additionally, layoutlmv3 is pre-trained with a word-patch alignment objective to learn cross-modal alignment by predicting whether the corresponding image patch of a text word is masked. the simple unified architecture and training objectives make layoutlmv3 a general-purpose pre-trained model for both text-centric and image-centric document ai tasks. experimental results show that layoutlmv3 achieves state-of-the-art performance not only in text-centric tasks, including form understanding, receipt understanding, and document visual question answering, but also in image-centric tasks such as document image classification and document layout analysis.
+self-supervised pre-training techniques have achieved remarkable progress in document ai. most multimodal pre-trained models use a masked language modeling objective to learn bidirectional representations on the text modality, but they differ in pre-training objectives for the image modality. this discrepancy adds difficulty to multimodal representation learning. in this paper, we propose **layoutlmv3** to pre-train multimodal transformers for document ai with unified text and image masking. additionally, layoutlmv3 is pre-trained with a word-patch alignment objective to learn cross-modal alignment by predicting whether the corresponding image patch of a text word is masked. the simple unified architecture and training objectives make layoutlmv3 a general-purpose pre-trained model for both text-centric and image-centric document ai tasks. experimental results show that layoutlmv3 achieves state-of-the-art performance not only in text-centric tasks, including form understanding, receipt understanding, and document visual question answering, but also in image-centric tasks such as document image classification and document layout analysis.

 ![](architecture.png)

 ## installation
 ``` bash
 conda create --name layoutlmv3 python=3.7

 conda activate layoutlmv3

 git clone https://github.com/microsoft/unilm.git